SelfExplainML/PiML-Toolbox/README.md

   year={2021}
 }
 ```
-<a href="https://arxiv.org/abs/2111.01743">Paper arXiv link</a>

-  <em>"Unwrapping The Black Box of Deep ReLU Networks: Interpretability, Diagnostics, and Simplification" (A. Sudjianto, W. Knauth, R. Singh, Z. Yang and A. Zhang*, 2020)</em>
+<em>"Unwrapping The Black Box of Deep ReLU Networks: Interpretability, Diagnostics, and Simplification" (A. Sudjianto, W. Knauth, R. Singh, Z. Yang and A. Zhang*, 2020) <a href="https://arxiv.org/abs/2011.04041">arXiv link</a></em>

 ```latex
 @article{sudjianto2020unwrapping,